 ‘Living on the Summerley Private Estate’ - Code of Conduct

 Security and Residents’ Car Badges: The main role of the gate security is to deter non-residents from entering the Estate and parking for beach access.
-This is far from easy and residents can help by displaying a SPERA badge in their cars.
+This is far from easy and residents can help by displaying a residents badge in their cars.

 Speed - it is unanimous year after year that residents want to retain a low speed limit, therefore we have a 20 mph limit on the Estate roads.
 The roads are narrow and travelling too fast is dangerous.
 It is encouraged for registration numbers of persistent offenders to be taken and incidents to be reported to the police on 01243 642222 - Operation Crackdown.
 Reports should include the date, time, place and nature of any offence.
 SEMCO is looking into alternative schemes for enforcement of the speed limit, which will be put to shareholders to comment and vote on in due course.

 Pedestrians - as footways are limited on the Estate, pedestrians use the roads so we ask that motorists please give them all the courtesy you would expect if you were walking.
 The Estate can be dark at night so pedestrians are urged to use a torch if they are unsure of the road.
 Pedestrians should also be mindful that they are walking on an unpaved road and should be ‘car aware’.

 Wildlife – we have a great number of seagulls and foxes on the estate.
-Residents are asked to not feed them based on RSPCA & RSPB advice.
+Residents are asked not to feed them based on RSPCA & RSPB advice.

 Verges and Twittens - each resident is responsible for maintaining the verges outside his or her house and for clearing overhanging growth into verges and twittens from trees and shrubs in his or her garden.
 The minimum is to keep the grass cut, the hedge trimmed and weeds down.
 Additional gardening is very much appreciated as the whole estate benefits from this.
-However, we do ask that where trees are planted please be considerate as to root growth and shade they create before planting
+However, we do ask that where trees are planted please be considerate as to root growth and shade they create before planting.

 Décor and State of Repair of the Houses - poorly maintained houses detract severely from the attractiveness of the Estate and from all of our property values.
 Therefore we ask all residents to kindly keep up on maintenance for their households and if assistance is needed then neighbours are often available to give a hand.

 Dogs - this is a dog friendly Estate.
 Dogs are allowed off lead on the beach from the Summerley Estate.
 However, it is the law that dog owners keep the beach, roads and grass areas clean and tidy, so please ensure you clean-up after your dogs – bins are available at the seafront.
-Please also ensure when walking dogs on the Estate keep them on the lead and do not allow them to go into resident gardens.
+Please also ensure when walking dogs on the Estate to keep them on the lead and not allow them to go into residents’ gardens.

-Caravans and Motor-homes - our Covenants clearly state that caravans are not permitted on the Estate; Motor-homes (essentially motorised caravans) fall into the same category.
+Caravans and Motor-homes - our covenants clearly state that caravans are not permitted on the Estate; motor-homes (essentially motorised caravans) fall into the same category.

 Business Use of Premises - is not allowed within Covenants and by Local Council planning regulations.
 Action will be taken, and has been taken in the past, against obvious offenders.